 Rabbi Steven C. Wernick joined the Beth Tzedec community in February 2019, where his tenure as Senior Rabbi has been marked by a renewed focus on inspiring and enabling members of our community to live meaningful Jewish lives.

-While prioritizing inclusivity for the broad diversity of the Jewish people and those connected to our community, Rabbi Wernick refined the vision for Beth Tzedec and launched the Beth Tzedec Centre for Spiritual Well-Being, an innovative framework for connecting and improving the well-being of our kehillah.
+While prioritizing inclusivity for the broad diversity of the Jewish people and those connected to our community, Rabbi Wernick refined the vision for Beth Tzedec and launched the Beth Tzedec Centre for Spiritual Well-Being, an innovative framework for connecting and improving the well-being of the people in our community.

-Rabbi Steven Wernick currently serves in leadership roles on many communal organizations, including as Chair of the Strategic Planning Committee and member of the Executive Board at Mercaz Olami, as Vice-Chair of the Jewish Agency Aliyah Committee and as a member of the board of the Arava Institute for Environmental Studies.
+Rabbi Steven Wernick currently serves in leadership roles on many communal organizations, including as Chair of the Strategic Planning Committee and at Mercaz Olami as Vice-Chair of the Jewish Agency Aliyah Committee and a member of the Government Relations Committee.
 He has been named one of Newsweek’s 50 Most Influential Rabbis in America and was on the Forward's List of Influential Jewish Leaders.

 The son of a rabbi and a Jewish educator, Rabbi Wernick grew up actively involved with USY and Camp Ramah.
 As a student at the University of Minnesota, he was one of the first AIPAC college fellows, and founded MAIPAC, currently known as Gopherpac.
 Rabbi Wernick then attended the University of Judaism and was ordained at the Jewish Theological Seminary.
 After ordination, he served as the associate rabbi of Temple Beth Sholom in Cherry Hill, NJ, and then as the senior rabbi at Adath Israel in Philadelphia.